TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/Index.rst

    NO.allWrap = ||&nbsp;>&nbsp;

-Since there was no |*|, both subparts belong to part one.
+Since there was no :code:`|*|`, both subparts belong to part one.
 The first subpart of part one is empty, so there will be nothing in front of the first menu item.
 The second subpart of part one contains the ">" sign, which will be used in front of item two.
 If our menu has more items, the second subpart is repeated for all other items prepending them with ">" as well.

 After these goodies, here you again have the complete setup code for that marker:

 ::

     ##############################################
     #
     # Marker BREADCRUMB
     #
     ##############################################

     # Outputs a menu which shows a click path to
     # the current page.
     BREADCRUMB = HMENU

     BREADCRUMB {
       special = rootline
       # Range: Syntax is "Start level|End level"